Crash Boom Bang!

-Crash Boom Bang!, known in Japan as Crash Bandicoot Festival, is a party game developed by Dimps and published by Vivendi Universal Games for the Nintendo DS.
-It was released in Japan on July 20, 2006, in North America on October 10, 2006, in Europe on October 27, 2006, and in Australia on November 2, 2006.
-It is the first game in the Crash Bandicoot series to be developed by a Japanese company and the first to be released in Japan before North America.

-Crash Boom Bang! is the first Crash game to be released for the Nintendo DS, and the second party game of the series, after Crash Bash.
+Crash Boom Bang!, known in Japan as Crash Bandicoot Festival, is a 2006 party video game developed by Dimps and published by Vivendi Universal Games for the Nintendo DS.
+It is the first Crash game to be released for the Nintendo DS, and the second party game of the series, after Crash Bash.
 The game's story centers on a multi-millionaire who uses the characters of the series to unearth a powerful object dubbed the "Super Big Power Crystal".
 The game was met with largely negative reviews for having unoriginal, dull gameplay and poor controls.